-In addition to be able to connect the dots, a project manager also anticipates issues.
+In addition, to be able to connect the dots, a project manager also anticipates issues.

 For instance, a clinical site may be enrolling at a rapid pace.
-During a periodic data review meeting, the project manager finds out that the site has significant number of protocol deviations.
+During a periodic data review meeting, the project manager finds out that the site has a significant number of protocol deviations.